mlpack/mlpack/doc/user/load_save.md

    * If `fatal` is `true`, a `std::runtime_error` will be thrown on failure.

-   * If `transpose` is `true`, then for plaintext formats (CSV/TSV/ASCII), the matrix will be transposed on save.
-(Keep this `true` if you want a column-major matrix to be saved with points as rows and dimensions as columns; that is generally what is desired.)
+   * If `transpose` is `true`, then for plaintext formats (CSV/TSV/ASCII), the matrix will be transposed on load or save.
+(Keep this `true` if you want a column-major matrix to be loaded or saved with points as rows and dimensions as columns; that is generally what is desired.)

    * A `bool` is returned indicating whether the operation was successful.